Stuyk/altv-markdown-docs/vehicle/modKitsCount.md

 ---
 title: 'vehicle.modKitsCount'
-description: 'Used to get the modKit that is applied to the vehicle.'
+description: 'Used to get the total modKits that can be applied to the vehicle.'
 prefix: '[Server]'
 ---

 # modKitsCount

-Used to `get` the total modKits available for a vehicle.
+Used to `get` the total modKits that can be applied to the vehicle.

 Returns a `number`.